coleifer/peewee/docs/peewee/querying.rst

        last_name=last_name,
        defaults={'dob': dob, 'favorite_color': 'green'})

-Any keyword argument passed to :py:meth:`~Model.get_or_create` will be used in the ``get()`` portion of the logic, except for the ``defaults`` dictionary, which will be used to populate values on newly-created instances.
+Any keyword argument passed to :meth:`~Model.get_or_create` will be used in the ``get()`` portion of the logic, except for the ``defaults`` dictionary, which will be used to populate values on newly-created instances.

-For more details read the documentation for :py:meth:`Model.get_or_create`.
+For more details read the documentation for :meth:`Model.get_or_create`.

 Selecting multiple records
 --------------------------

-We can use :py:meth:`Model.select` to retrieve rows from the table.
+We can use :meth:`Model.select` to retrieve rows from the table.
 When you construct a *SELECT* query, the database will return any rows that correspond to your query.
 Peewee allows you to iterate over these rows, as well as use indexing and slicing operations: